Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 The feature became available for intercontinental flights and profiles can be viewed not later than 48 hours before departure.
 Focused on business users, KLM’s Meet & Seat gave passengers the opportunity to become acquainted with other travelers before the flight.

-Live analytics to explore and engage with target audience
+Live analytics to explore and engage with the target audience

 In 2017, social networks became a standard way to communicate with large brands and companies.
 So did American airlines.
 AA used an interactive map with geo-markers to track the location from where American was mentioned on the web.
 The use of real-time tracking of social mentions made geotargeting simpler, keeping in touch with its loyal customers in the bargain.